Guide to Mammography Systems – How to Pick a System

 Analog Mammography Systems

-• Analog images can be less consistent due to the imaging process
+• Less consistent image: this is due to the imaging process.

-• Due to decrease in sales, it might become challenging to find parts for repairs in the coming year
+• Difficult to find parts: the decrease in sales makes it challenging to find parts for repairs.

-Overall, we do recommend digital mammography systems, but in some cases, analog is also a good choice, mostly in relation to budgetary constraints.
+Overall, we recommend digital systems, but in some cases analog is also a good choice.
+Especially if you have a lower budget.

 When Do I Need 3D Mammography?

-3D mammography (tomosynthesis) is increasing in popularity.
-Systems with tomosynthesis obtain 3D images by taking multiple mammograms from different angles, similarly to a CT scanner, which is then reconstructed into a 3D image of the breast.
+3D mammos are the more popular choice.
+With tomosynthesis you obtain 3D images by taking multiple mammograms from different angles.
+These are reconstructed into a 3D image of the breast.

 Main Advantages of Mammography with Tomosynthesis